What is the State Pension? The UK State Pension pays a regular payment to most older people during their life in retirement.

 KINDERTRANSPORTEES: Law changes in 2008 mean Kindertransportees may qualify for an increased State Pension.
 Check the relationship between Kindertransport and the State Pension.

-NATIONAL INSURANCE: You don’t pay National Insurance after you reach State Pension age - unless you’re self-employed and paying Class 4 contributions.
+NATIONAL INSURANCE: You do not pay National Insurance after reaching State Pension age.
+That is unless you are self-employed and paying Class 4 contributions.

 NATIONAL INSURANCE CREDITS: There may be times when you cannot make your regular NI Contributions.
 Check how National Insurance credits help to build up your 'qualifying years'.